Voting with a Criminal Record in Georgia

 Email: Ann@GJP.org

-If you have any difficulty registered or casting your ballot, contact the Election Protection Hotline at 1-866-OUR-VOTE.
+If you have any difficulty registering or casting your ballot, contact the Election Protection Hotline at 1-866-OUR-VOTE.

 ×